mdn/translated-content-de/files/de/web/javascript/reference/global_objects/object/constructor/index.md

 Child.prototype.getOffsetByInitialPosition = function () {
   const position = this.position;
-  // Verwenden von this.constructor, in der Hoffnung, dass getStartPosition als statische Methode existiert const startPosition = this.constructor.getStartPosition();
+  // Using this.constructor, in hope that getStartPosition exists as a static method const startPosition = this.constructor.getStartPosition();

   return {